 - If the student does NOT hand in the paper/electronic assignment AND/OR participate in at least one i-clicker question during the session AND/OR participate in group or individual activities, the student will not receive any points for that session/event.
-Please note, forgotten or improperly registered REEF polling devices will result in forfeiture of points for the session/event. - Connectivity to your class sessions is vital.
-If you lose connection, please re-enter the room by any means possible - phone, tablet, etc. Email your curriculum assistant by the end of the class so your issue can be documented. - Masks are mandatory during GLEs.
+Please note, forgotten or improperly registered iclicker polling devices will result in forfeiture of points for the session/event. - Connectivity to your class sessions is vital.
+If you lose connection, please re-enter the room by any means possible phone, tablet, etc. Email your curriculum assistant as soon as you experience technical difficulty, so your issue can be documented. - Peer clinic notes must be submitted on time.
+No credit will be given for any late assignments.
+We recommend that do not wait until the last minute to submit them, in case you experience technical difficulties.
+If you do experience technical difficulties, you must email your curriculum assistant prior to the submission deadline.
+The most common reason for errors with peer clinic note submission is the inclusion of punctuation in the file name.
+If an emergency arises between your peer clinic and the submission deadline that prevents you from being able to submit your note, you must apply for an excused absence within 24 hours of the emergency.